kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 Implementation Phase 1: [pod annotations](#pod-annotations) are used as the initial user interface so assign QoS-class resources to containers.
-Exact size of each annotation varies (depending on the type of resource and whether it is pod-level of container-specific) but the annotation key is expected to be few tens of bytes.
+Exact size of each annotation varies (depending on the type of resource) but the annotation key is expected to be few tens of bytes.
 The value part is the name of the class expected to be a few bytes long.

 Future implementations: New fields in the pod spec will increase the size of `Pod` objects by a few bytes per class requested.
 New fields will be added to